chilipeppr/widget-awsmqtt/README.md

-# com-zipwhip-widget-texterator
+# com-zipwhip-widget-awsmqtt
-A widget for controlling the Zipwhip Texterator.
+A widget for interfacing with Amazon's MQTT service.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / Texterator
+## ChiliPeppr Widget / AWS MQTT

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does